Chipsterjulien/luapilot_standalone/README.md

   ./luapilot_with_zip_embedded
 ```

-### To create an executable from a Lua script using the --create-exe option:
+### To create an executable from a Lua script using the --create-exe option

-(luapilot need to be globally installed)
+If luapilot is installed globally :

 ```sh
   # for example :
   echo "print(helloThere())" > main.lua